 For some businesses, a new CRM system can quickly become a white elephant as they discover unexpected issues like complexity, usability, not understanding which metrics to track, etc. That's why getting the right advice in the early stages can be crucial.

-Read on to find out why external specialists could be the best choice to guide you through the scoping process and your HubSpot CRM onboarding phase.
+Read on to find out why external specialists could be the best choice to guide you through the scoping process and your HubSpot onboarding phase.
 Here are seven ways you could benefit.

 Specialist experience in CRM scoping and onboarding